 As part of your course you may have to write many different types of documents.
-Reports, essays and case studies are some of the most common.
-Here are some tips for writing these different formats.
+Case studies, literature reviews, reports and essays are some of the most common.
+Here are some tips for writing each of these different formats.

 Case studies may be presented as an essay or a report.
 Check the format required with your teacher.

 A report is a formal document, usually written to inform readers about a particular topic or scenario.
-A report will usually have the following parts :
+A report will usually include the following sections:

 It may also have a table of contents, an abstract (or executive summary) at the beginning of the report, and appendices containing extra relevant information at the end.
 Graphics, charts and tables, or dot points to highlight information may be included.